CMPSC-310-AI-Spring2023/challenge07-team_anthony/outline.md

 Student 4: How can they possibly do that?

-Narrator: It can be an accesible as teachers can implement an interactive teaching assistant in class.
+Narrator: It can be accesible as teachers can implement an interactive teaching assistant in class.
 It can also be used to support the professor in making a cirriculum in the classroom.
 Lastly, it can be used to grade exams or essays and relieve workload on teachers.

 Student 4: That sounds amazing and makes a more adaptable environment to allow professors to incorporate AI in the classroom!
 I will now let my teacher know about this!